 The process of testing begins in preclinical trials in which treatments are tested in a lab in test tubes or petri dishes without using human or animal subjects.
 Other preclinical trials might use animal subjects to test drugs.

 Many drugs don’t make it out of this phase of testing, so a biotech startup with drugs that are only in preclinical trials may be especially risky since the future success of these drugs is largely unknown.

 If a drug passes the preclinical phase, it goes on to phase 1, where the safety of a drug is tested.
 Then it moves on to phase 2 trials, which test dosage levels and how well the drug works.
 And finally, phase 3 trials are large clinical trials that test the efficacy and safety of the drug.
 A very small percentage of drugs make it past this final phase.

-Even if a drug successfully makes it through its clinical trials, it must win approval from the U.S. Food and Drug Administration (FDA) .
-A rejection by the FDA may mean the drug is dead in the water.
+Even if a drug successfully makes it through its clinical trials, it then must win approval from the FDA, as noted above.
+A rejection by the FDA typically means the drug will not be brought to market any time soon.

 Biotech companies can enjoy protection from competitors in the form of a patent for 20 years.
-But once the patent runs on, competitors can make their own version of the product, which often stock drives prices down.
+But once the patent runs out, competitors can make their own version of the product, which typically drives stock prices down.